Nepal, Federal Democratic Republic of

 Nepalese Army Institute of Health Sciences (NAIHS)

-NAIHS is a service oriented non-profit making institution with College of Medicine and College of Nursing and upcoming Medical Polytechnic School and a College of Dentistry.
-NAIHS is committed to produce quality health professionals in respective disciplines not only for the army but for the nation as a whole at an affordable cost.
+NAIHS is a service-oriented non-profit making institution with the College of Medicine and College of Nursing and upcoming Medical Polytechnic School and a College of Dentistry.
+NAIHS is committed to producing quality health professionals in respective disciplines not only for the army but for the nation as a whole at an affordable cost.
 The concept of NAIHS originated with the imminent need to improve patient care system within Nepalese Army Medical Corps, which could only be achieved by igniting medical potentialities of its health professionals with academic fire by having a medical institute of its own.
-There is an acute short fall of the qualified health professionals in the country and Nepalese Army Medical corps (NAMC) is no exempt.
+There is an acute shortfall of the qualified health professionals in the country and Nepalese Army Medical Corps (NAMC) is no exempt.

 Medical education is becoming expensive everywhere and is practically out of reach for most people.
-NAIHS has offered the opportunities of standard medical and health science education not only for deserving candidates from army (serving and retired) but also for the qualified civil candidates.
+NAIHS has offered the opportunities of standard medical and health science education not only for deserving candidates from the Army (serving and retired) but also for the qualified civil candidates.
 NAIHS-College of Medicine (COM) offers MBBS program comprises of 4.5 years of study and a year of internship.
 NAIHSCollege of Nursing (CON) runs PCL nursing, BN and B.Sc.
 (Nursing).
-Shree Birendra Hospital (SBH) at Chhauni which is a 490 bedded multidisciplinary modern referral hospital of army serves as the center of excellence to undertake all clinical teaching/learning activities for these programs.
-Addition of a 450 bedded Veterans & Civil Hospital in the near future within the premises of TCMH, Mahankalsthan will further strengthen the institute.
+Shree Birendra Hospital (SBH) at Chhauni which is a 490 bedded multidisciplinary modern referral hospital of army serves as the centre of excellence to undertake all clinical teaching/learning activities for these programs.
+Addition of a 450 bedded Veterans & Civil Hospital shortly within the premises of TCMH, Mahankalsthan will further strengthen the institute.

 - NAIHS – College of Medicine